When I was a child, I was badly infected. The virus bothered me every day. I was highly contagious, so the people around me suffered too.

 He could have complained about leaving work early, losing money, and driving 15 minutes to bail me out.
 He could have even made fun of me relentlessly.
 But when he didn’t, he boosted my morale without even realizing it.

 My brother is 18.
 He represents quite a contrast from the negativity of my younger years.
 As God’s young people, you have an opportunity to eliminate the nasty habit of complaining now, before it becomes entrenched even deeper into your mindset.
-By merely not speaking when your thoughts are negative, you will notice a staggering boost in morale among your dorm mates at Philadelphia Youth Camp, your fellow students at IA, your family members, your congregation and everyone else.
+By merely not speaking when your thoughts are negative, you will notice a staggering boost in morale among your dormmates at Philadelphia Youth Camp, your fellow students at school, your family members, your congregation and everyone else.

 Now, what if you replace that silence with encouraging comments?
 Group morale will soar like never before!

-Ultimately, the goal of all Philadelphians regarding speech is outlined in Ephesians 4:29: “Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers.”
+Ultimately, the goal of all Philadelphians regarding speech is outlined in Ephesians 4:29: “Let no corrupt communication proceed out of your mouth [this includes eliminating all complaining], but that which is good to the use of edifying, that it may minister grace unto the hearers.”